ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/aiaK7iT.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Navigate: Type "All resources" in the search bar and click the icon.
+1.  <b>Navigate: </b>Type "All resources" in the search bar and click the icon.
 Yellow-highlighted text confirms you are on the correct page.
-2. Create Button: Commonly used to add new resources.
+2.  <b>Create Button: </b>Commonly used to add new resources.
-3. Refresh Button: Update the dashboard if new resources don’t appear immediately.
+3.  <b>Refresh Button: </b>Update the dashboard if new resources don’t appear immediately.
-4. Create Button Alternative: If "All Resources" is empty, an alternative create button will appear.
+4.  <b>Create Button Alternative: </b>If "All Resources" is empty, an alternative create button will appear.
-5. Bell Icon: View notifications and build status.
+5.  <b>Bell Icon: </b>View notifications and build status.
-6. Delete Button: Remove existing resources.
+6.  <b>Delete Button: </b>Remove existing resources.

 <h2>Resource Groups Section</h2>